olegandriichuk/IPP_proj2-tests/README.md

 ```
 ## Notes:
 Tag or DM me if you see any issues. (@Kubikuli)
 If you'd like to contribute to tests, create a pull request.
+Or send me SOL25 source code if you don't have working parser.
-You can find basic skeleton at the start of each test file that you can use to create new tests.
+You can find basic skeleton at the start of each test file that you can easily use to create new tests.